RoboticAgents/trudytheturtle/writing/report.md

 ## Challenges and Learning Experiences

 Discuss any challenges you have encountered during the work on this assignment and describe the biggest learning takeaways.
-A: At first we had trouble conntecting to the robot and getting it to move.
+A: At first we had trouble connecting to the robot and getting it to move.
 Kept getting an error when trying to do the generate the map portion.

 ## Team Work